frobertpixto/MegaCalc/README.md

 ## Swift version
 ### Directory: Calc1-swift
 The Swift version has the following properties:
-- Uses a simple Mac UI
+- Uses a simple Mac UI.
-- Shows good examples of units tests
+- Shows good example of TDD (Test Driven Development) where you build your tests before creating the code.
-- Uses Xcode to run Unit tests and UI tests
+- Uses Xcode to run Unit tests and UI tests.

 ---
 by Francois Robert